kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

 1. Follow the guide [Getting started with App ID](https://cloud.ibm.com/docs/appid?topic=appid-getting-started) to create an AppID service instance.
-2. Follow the step [Registering your app](https://cloud.ibm.com/docs/appid?topic=appid-app#app-register) to create an application with type _regularwebapp_ under the provisoned AppID instance.
+2. Follow the step [Registering your app](https://cloud.ibm.com/docs/appid?topic=appid-app#app-register) to create an application with type _regularwebapp_ under the provisioned AppID instance.
 Make sure the _scope_ contains _email_.
 Then retrieve the following configuration parameters from your AppID:
     * `clientId`
     * `secret`